Blue Man Group·

 The stage version of Disney's celebrated animated feature....

-As time goes on, all things must change.
-No other section of New York exemplifies this old bromide better than SoHo.
-Located directly south of Houston Street on the west side of Manhattan (bounded Lafayette Street on the east, Canal Street on the south, Varick Street on the west), SoHo is a friendly, beautiful, and history-rich section of New York that is home to some of the best shopping, dining, and avant-garde art.
+No New York neighborhood has changed more over the years than SoHo.
+Located directly south of Houston Street on the west side of Manhattan (bordered by Lafayette Street to the east, Canal Street to the south, Varick Street to the west), SoHo is a friendly, beautiful, and history-rich section of New York that is home to some of the best shopping, dining, and avant-garde art.

 For most of the 20th century, however, SoHo was a rundown and neglected slum of manufacturers and wholesalers.
 Forced to relocate due to increasing rents and limited space, artists in the mid-1960s fled to the large, open loft spaces of SoHo.
 Attracted by the immense room, abundance of natural light, and low-to-non-existent rents, SoHo became the new headquarters for the New York art scene.
 Galleries quickly followed, bringing a substantial amount of money into the area -- along with the new chic art crowd.